uwdata/color-naming-in-different-languages/raw/README.md

 - locale : Language that the study instructions were displayed in
 - studyVersion : Study Version

+### Does name match color?: color_name_matches.csv
+In this tasks, users were presented with colors and names and asked if the color name matched the color tile ("yes", "no", "somewhat", or "don't know").

 ## Color Sampling Procedure